gpc/greenmail/README.md

 ### Usage in running application

-The plugin provides a controller and view to show messages that are 'sent' from the application.
+The plugin provides a controller and view to show messages that are `sent` from the application.
 Simply browse to http://localhost:8080/greenmail and it will show a list of messages sent.
-You can click on the "show" link to view the raw message.
+You can click on the `show` link to view the raw message.

 ### Roadmap